-The Analytical Reasoning section consists of four logic problems - the infamous "logic games" - each of which is followed by between five and eight questions.
-These problems involve a group of players that need to be arranged and the rules that govern how you can arrange them.
+The analytical reasoning section consists of four logic problems - the infamous "logic games" - each of which is followed by between five and eight questions.
+These games involve a group of players (or game pieces) that you need to arrange or assign and the rules that govern how you go about it.